prebid/prebid.github.io/dev-docs/modules/weboramaRtdProvider.md

 }
 ```

-This callback will be executed with the bid object (contains a field `bidder` with name), adUnitCode, profile and a metadata with the following fields
+This callback will be executed with the bid object (contains a field `bidder` with name), adUnitCode (**deprecated**), profile and a metadata with the following fields

 | Name  |Type | Description   | Notes  |
 | :------------ | :------------ | :------------ |:------------ |